oniony/TMSU/README.md

     only a single file argument, which is useful when using xargs.
   * Replaced 'stats' command with 'info' command (with --stats and --usage options for tag statics and usage counts respectively).
+  * Included a set of scripts for performing filesystem operations whilst keeping the TMSU database up to date.
+If you wish to use these scripts I recommend you alias them to simpler names, e.g. 'trm'.
+    - tmsu-rm!
+Removes files from the filesystem and TMSU
+    - tmsu-mv!
+Moves a file in the filesystem and updates TMSU
+    - tmsu-merge!
+Merges files (deleting all but the last)

 v0.5.2
 ------